 These boxers look very good, very Polish, not really handsome, sportsmen in short trousers and short-sleeved shirts.

 Do you want to make any more mosaics?

-I don’t think I have time in my real life for mosaics.
+I do not think I have time in my real life for mosaics.

 Why are you so busy?

 No, actually that is not at all true.
 All young artists always say that they have so much to do.
-But everything just depends on you yourself, you don’t have to go to every private viewing.
-Actually I don’t know at all when I’ll work and when I’ll not work.
+But everything just depends on you yourself, you do not have to go to every private viewing.
+Actually I do not know at all when I will work and when I will not work.

 How did you find living under the same roof as other young artists in Villa Romana?

 Very good.
 I once had a scholarship in New York and was totally alone there.
 Here there is a social life and that is important.
 We got to know lots of people at the openings of exhibitions, concerts etc. It was a very good experience.
 However, I think I met more Germans here than Italians.

 When you think back on these three months, was it a time for you to take a step back, to develop ideas for the future or simply just to enjoy yourself?